dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 _disableToc           | bool    | Indicate whether to show table of contents on the left of page.
 _disableAffix         | bool    | Indicate whether to show the affix bar on the right of page.
-_disableContribution  | bool    | Indicate whether to show the `View Source` and `Improve this Doc` buttons. gitContribute         | object  | Customized the `Improve this Doc` URL button for public contributors.
+_disableContribution  | bool    | Indicate whether to show the `View Source` and `Improve this Doc` buttons.
+_gitContribute        | object  | Customize the `Improve this Doc` URL button for public contributors.
 Use `repo` to specify the contribution repository URL.
 Use `branch` to specify the contribution branch.
 Use `path` to specify the folder for new overwrite files .

 4. Supported File Mapping Format